Babu12345/AutoBOM/Readme.md

 ## Description
-Bill of materials completer using AI and constraint optimization
+Bill of materials completer using AI and constraint optimization to complete a spreadsheet

 ## Engineers
 Babuabel Wanyeki (babs@wanyekitech.com)